Definition 1

 ICROA recommended the following best practices:

-• The insetting project should generate GHG emission reduction units that respect all the principles of international standards (i.e. additionality, permanence, uniqueness, measurability, verifiability, etc.).
+- The insetting project should generate GHG emission reduction units that respect all the principles of international standards (that is, additionality, permanence, uniqueness, measurability, verifiability and so on).